Importance of the HEMATOLOGY

 THE ROLE OF THE HAEMATOLOGIST

-Their patients may have a serious life- threatening illness such as leukaemia, lymphoma or myeloma that requires chemotherapy.
+Their patients may have a serious life- threatening illness such as leukemia, lymphoma or myeloma that requires chemotherapy.
 They also advise to physicians about how to care for patients in their homes.
-Some haematologists specialize in diseases affecting the blood coagulation system such as haemophilia, while others provide expertise in the areas of blood transfusion or disorders of haemoglobin such as sickle cell disease.
+Some hematologists specialize in diseases affecting the blood coagulation system such as hemophilia, while others provide expertise in the areas of blood transfusion or disorders of hemoglobin such as sickle cell disease.

 For example, haematologists are the pathologists who receive blood samples from surgeries and check them for abnormalities.
 They look at blood film and, for example, if they suspect leukaemia, can assess the patient, explain concerns, perform a bone marrow biopsy and examine and interpret the samples.
 The diagnosis can be done within a few hours, since in some cases treatment must be started immediately.

-They also undertake research into diseases such as leukaemia.
+They also undertake research into diseases such as leukemia.
 By gaining understanding of diseases they also research therapies to help improve survival rates of patients.

 Comments